openpnp/openpnp/Visual-Homing.md

 **Basic Operation Theory**: Before visual homing is performed, the controller is already mechanically homed by end-switches on the axes (some users also position the head manually).
 The coordinate system can be anything.
 Visual Homing will completely redefine the coordinate system to the **Home Coordinate** set on the X and Y axes.
 Axis transformations are not accounted for.

 **NOTE**: you should never change these setting for an existing machine.
-The following is just intended to understand what has been migrated automatically from previous versions of OpenPnP 2.0.
+The following is just intended to _understand_ what has been migrated automatically from previous versions of OpenPnP 2.0.
+There is a guide to convert to the new method in section [[#Migrate-to-new-method]].

 ![Visual Homing OLD](https://user-images.githubusercontent.com/9963310/99187254-bd814080-2755-11eb-85e9-f3d9ef0efc3c.png)